Skip to main content

 I just arrived and don't have an SSN, can I still buy auto insurance?

 Yes, but you have to pick the right carrier.
-Per California Insurance Code §11580.1, a carrier can't refuse a policy solely for lack of SSN.
+Per California Vehicle Code §12801.9(g), a carrier can't refuse or surcharge a policy solely because you hold an AB60 license or lack an SSN.
 Non-standard carriers, Bristol West, Aspire General, Kemper, Direct General, write with an ITIN or passport in California.
 Rates run 30 to 50% above an SSN-holder with the same profile, but it's a legitimate starting point.
 After 6 to 12 months with SSN and a clean record, we re-shop to a major carrier at a better rate.

 How does AB60 differ from a regular California license for insurance purposes?